 A Poetic of Living, 2021

 Installation // Dimensions variable // Soil from Pen Park and Farmington Country Club, Celosia, fungus // 2021.
 Photos courtesy of Wellcome Gallery.
 Photos taken by Stacey Evans.

 "What would it mean to consider Black aliveness, especially given how readily- and literally- Blackness is indexed to death?" - Kevin Quashie, Black Aliveness, Or a Poetics of Being

 A Poetic of Living uses soil as a material that speaks to Black aliveness and resilience given how closely Black people are indexed to death.
 We remain through the soil.
 Soil holds trauma, displacement, memory, and history but is also a place of regeneration, possibility, and future.

-On Pen Park’s Recreation park, formerly known as Pen Park Plantation, has a golf course.
+Pen Park’s Recreation park, formerly known as Pen Park Plantation, has a golf course.
 On the golf, course are forty-three unmarked slave graves.
-At Farmington there is a lynching tree where John Henry James was hung.
+At Farmington there is a lynching tree where John Henry James was hung in 1898.
 There are no forms of acknowledgement within these two spaces.

 This work explores amnesia and how it is built into our quotidian spaces and influences our concept of history, stories remembered, things preserved, maintained, unaltered, or allowed to remain still.
 As you enter the space, the smell of wet mildew infiltrates the body, and uses repulsion as an aesthetic strategy.
 Yet, this smell derives from soil being what it is and asks the question: what would it mean if black people could just exist without the fear of corporeal violence?
 The viewer then has to walk over the soil to enter the space.
 In this action, they no longer become a spectator without agency, but rather, have to confront the soil to continue.